-(e) Water in clear plastic sealed containers.
+(d) Ice in a sealed container.

 (2) Seconds shall submit the bucket and corner equipment to the ringside physician for inspection and approval before a bout.

 (3) In case of a cut, a contestant's seconds may only make topical use of the following: